 A module has its own scope, that is called name-space where you can define members and statements.
 Module scope can contain public or private members.
 Public members start with "." while private members do not have any prefix or suffix.

-The driver can load numerous libraries.
+The main module can load numerous secondary modules or libraries.
 After loading, all public elements of a library can be accessed on demand using dot notation.
-You can have colisions of names therefore you can use "alias" to rename a rule from one module.
+You can not have collisions of names, except if you use "with" blocks.
+To simplify the code you can use "alias" statement and can rename a rule belonging to loaded modules.

 You can create an alias for a specific member to eliminate the qualifier.
 This rule can be used to "merge" public members into current scope.
 A member can have one single alias in a module.
 If you do it multiple times, only the last alias is used.
 It is a bad practice to change the alias of a member.